mnforba/3Tier-AWS-Terraform-Architecture/README.md

 Once the resource creation finishes you can get the DNS of a load balancer and paste it into the browser and you can see load balancer will send the request to two instances.

-That’s it now, you have learned how to create various resources in AWS using Terraform.
+That’s it now, you can destroy the infrastructure using `terraform destroy`